Mojo Talkin' The Soundtrack

 The Boys Do the Contract (1978) NEMS LP track.

 One of the earliest of UK punk bands, The Boys discarded punk politics of the day for a 60s-ingested punk/pop sound.
-Lifting the age-old Can't Explain riff as distinctly as The Jam did across tracks on their This is the Modern World LP and The Clash likewise the following year with Guns on the Roof, here these lovable punks, The Boys create a regurgitated mod sound for the punk generation.
+Lifting the age-old Can't Explain riff as distinctly as The Jam did across tracks on their This is the Modern World LP and The Clash, likewise, with their Clash City Rockers 45 and the following year 's Guns on the Roof, here these lovable punks, The Boys create a regurgitated mod sound for the punk generation.

 (Photos: copyright & courtesy of Julie Longden)